 By taking steps to foster an equitable research environment, the Laurier will work with those involved in Canada’s research ecosystem to develop the inclusive culture needed to produce research that is rigorous, relevant and accessible to diverse populations.

 Laurier offers researchers an array of training opportunities and toolkits that provide strategies for bringing EDI into research.
 Browse this roster of resources, which are available to Laurier researchers.
+Many recorded resources can also be accessed on Laurier's AVP EDI Playlist.

 This self-paced hybrid course and toolkit provide concrete strategies for incorporating equity, diversity, and inclusion (EDI) into labs and research teams.
 In completing the course, participants will build a working understanding of foundational EDI concepts, understand how to embed EDI in research processes and systems and how to foster a collaborative research environment rooted in equity and excellence.

-Barrington Walker, Associate Vice-President, Equity, Diversity and Inclusion
+Vanessa Oliver, Interim Associate Vice-President, Equity, Diversity and Inclusion